President: Kay Larkin, Ph.D.

 David Berg does a range of color and black-and-white photography, primarily fine art, and specializing in panoramic images of environmental and city landscapes, architecture and historical landmarks.

-Past President: Fran Gardino
+Secretary: Fran Gardino

 Fran Gardino has a BFA in Painting from the Massachusetts College of Art, which included Photography courses with such notables as Garry Winogrand and Gus Kayafas.
 He also pursued graduate studies at Harvard University Extension with Frank Gohlke and Jack Lueders Booth.